Pope Innocent XII: Canonizations and beatifications

-He canonized Saint Zita of Lucca on 5 September 1696.
-Innocent XII beatified Augustin Kažotić on 17 July 1700 and approved the cultus of Angela of Foligno in 1693.
-He also beatified Osanna Andreasi on 24 November 1694, Mary de Cervellione on 13 February 1692, Jane of Portugal on 31 December 1692, Umiliana de' Cerchi on 24 July 1694, Helen Enselmini on 29 October 1695 and Delphine in 1694.
+Innocent XII canonized Saint Zita of Lucca on 5 September 1696.
+He beatified Augustin Kažotić on 17 July 1700 and approved the cultus of Angela of Foligno in 1693.
+He also beatified Osanna Andreasi on 24 November 1694, Mary de Cervellione on 13 February 1692, Jane of Portugal on 31 December 1692, Umiliana de' Cerchi on 24 July 1694, Helen Enselmini on 29 October 1695, and Delphine of Glandèves in 1694.

 Death

 Innocent XII was already considerably ill on 25 December 1699 with gout (a rheumatic disease) and was therefore unable to attend the solemn opening of the Holy Door at Saint Peter's Basilica to mark the beginning of the Jubilee for 1700, hence, Cardinal Emmanuel-Théodose de La Tour d'Auvergne represented the pontiff in the solemn celebration.
 On Easter Sunday in 1700, the seriously ill pontiff gave a blessing from his balcony to the large crowds outside of the Quirinal Palace.
 Despite his illness, he named three new cardinals in June 1700.

 Innocent died on 27 September 1700 and was succeeded in the next conclave by Pope Clement XI (1700–21).
 His tomb in Saint Peter's Basilica was sculpted by Filippo della Valle.
+Innocent is the most recent pope to not be clean shaven.

 In fiction

 Innocent appears as one of the narrators in Robert Browning's long poem The Ring and the Book (1869), based on the true story of the pope's intervention in a historical murder trial in Rome during his papacy.
-Innocent is the most recent pope to have decorative facial hair.